tillkaeufer/duckling_handson_session_light/README.md

 When the retrieval finished you can plot the results using the following command:

-`python retrieval-input.py ./Input_files/example1 all`
+`python retrieval-input.py ./Input_files/example1 all reduce_post 1000`

-This can again take a little while.
+The all argument means that all three plotting rountines are executed.
+The reduce_post 1000 argument means that we are not analysing the full posterior but only draw 1000 random points.
+This is only done for this tutorial to increase the computational speed.

+The programms can take a little while.
+Depending on your machine figures might pop up during the run.
+Make sure to close them otherwise the programm stays interupted.

 Afterwards there should be a folder called './Output/example1/figures'.
 Open this folder and explore the figures that where created.
-Use them to answer the following questions:
+Use them to answer the next questions on the [quiz](https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton){:target="_blank"}:

-- How large are the deviations between model posterior and observation (estimate based on figure)?
-- What is the dominant dust species that has been retrieved?
-- What temperatures have been retrieved for H2O?
-- What column densities have been retrieved for H2O?
-- What molecule is causing the features at ...?
-- Which molecule is emitting at smaller radii (CO2 or H2O)?

 If you made it this far, **congratulations**!!!
 Feel free to continue playing around by changing things in the input file and exploring the effect on the fit.
+Make sure to change the run_number if you are starting a new run.

 The optional things I planed are listed below.